 And when you do get burned in choppy waters, you are tempted to jump into another trade again(Trade addiction anybody?)
 That’s highly dangerous and inflammable in that your trading account could end up in flames.
 So your best option would be to stick to markets that are strongly trending and moving in one clear direction.

-That’s a wrap for “It’s not The Quantity of the Trades… It’s The Quality”.
+That’s a wrap for “It’s not The Quantity of Trades… It’s The Quality”.
 Less is more where forex trading is concerned.
-Unlike what people may thinkt here are not too may trade setups to go around throughout a calendar year.
+Unlike what people may think here are not too may trade setups to go around throughout a calendar year.
 So it does not make sense that you go kamikaze looking for trades like a chicken with his head cut off.
-So it only make sense to be less conspicuous on the market.
+It only make sense to be less conspicuous on the market.
 The less you trade, the better your health will be.

 Take a low frequency approach when trading.
 But that’s not to say that you don’t turn the other way on the most obvious trade setups.
 Of course it takes considerable skill and education to identify the most obvious trade setups.
 I mean you don’t just accomplish these at the snap of your fingers.
 With the help of price action techniques such as Set and Forget, you should be able to nail down obvious trading setups with ease.